 All data loggers will start recording simultaneously and the recording continues for predetermined period.
 For a cold room, the data collection will be for 4-6 days.
 The data collection period will be 7-14 days for a warehouse.
 There is no need to carry out the study for a very long period.
 During a particular climatic season, the inside behavior remains almost constant.
 So if the study is carried out for couple of days, it will give an indication of the general behavior.
 It is ideal to include couple of working days and at least one holiday.

 In many countries, the external humidity is high.
-In such cases, humidity distribution also need to be studied.
-Hence Temperature and humidity mapping study is carried out in such cases.
+In such cases, it will be important to study the humidity distribution as well.
+Hence we carry out Temperature and humidity mapping study in such cases.
 The entire procedure is the same as a Thermal mapping study.
 However in this case we use Temperature and Humidity data loggers.
 However for thermal mapping study temperature data loggers are used.

-Generally for pharmaceutical storages, the humidity should be between 45% to 65%.
-This generally depend upon the type of medicines being stored.
+Generally, for pharmaceutical storages, the humidity should be between 45% to 65%.
+This generally depends upon the type of medicines.
 If you want to reduce high humidity, you have to use Dehumidifiers.
 If you want to increase humidity, you have to use Humidifiers.

 If you are not sure whether you need temperature and humidity mapping study, it is better to check the specifications of the stored goods.
 The manufacturer of the goods recommends desired temperature and humidity levels.